 However, beyond that they also help pay for the general maintenance of home exteriors, common areas, and even landscaping.
-The average cost to maintain an HOA is between $300 to $500 a month, although some HOA’s lump this fee into one annual payment.
+The average cost to maintain an HOA in Naples is between $300 to $500 a month, although some HOA’s lump this fee into one annual payment.
 A few examples of maintenance an HOA may be responsible for are:

 - Gym or Fitness Areas

 - Security Gates

 What an HOA expects from those living in the community may vary from association to association, but it will all be detailed in a document known as the CC&R. CC&R stands for “Covenants, Conditions, and Restrictions” and can legally be enforced by fining those who do not comply with the stated rules.

 Ultimately, an HOA is designed to protect the wellbeing of the community as a whole while maintaining a common standard.
 However, these benefits do not come without homeowners sacrificing an extent of their personal rights.

 When you agree to comply with a homeowners association, you give that association the right to govern the behavior of the community.
 If you aren’t the type of individual who likes to be told how to manage your property, you may be signing yourself up for a bad experience.
 Instead, you may want to consider a non-HOA community.

 Non-HOA regulated home sites will offer a homebuyer more freedom to do things such as build a guest home, install fencing, create a custom landscape without regulation, etc. They also tend to offer larger lots for those who value their privacy.
 It’s more liberating, but it does lack the amenities of an HOA, so you’ll want to weigh what benefits are most important to you.